What is BNPL (Buy Now, Pay Later) and How Does It Drive Revenue?

 What is Buy Now, Pay Later (BNPL)?

 Buy Now, Pay Later (BNPL) services have surged in popularity over recent years, revolutionizing the e-commerce landscape.
-This payment method provides consumers with the flexibility to make purchases and pay for them in installments, while merchants benefit from increased sales and higher average order values.
-This article explores how BNPL works, the key stakeholders involved, and the diverse revenue streams that sustain BNPL companies.
+This payment method provides consumers with the flexibility to make purchases and pay for them in installments, while BNPL for merchants delivers increased sales and higher average order values.
+This article explores how does BNPL work for merchants, the key stakeholders involved, and the diverse revenue streams that sustain BNPL companies.

 How BNPL Works